Aims and Topic

 Measuring academic freedom — Perspectives and conclusions

-Organized and chaired by Dr. Guido Speiser
+Organised and chaired by Dr. Guido Speiser (DZHW)

 Academic freedom is in danger in many countries.
 In Germany and other countries in the Western world this has spurred political and scientific action to help protect academic freedom on an institutional and political level, as well as to support at-risk students and researchers.
 At the same time the growing threat has drawn attention to the question about how to adequately measure academic freedom and, correspondingly, its restrictions.
 This session looks at possible answers and tries to integrate scientific and political perspectives.
 We look at the Academic Freedom Index and its underlying mechanisms, as well as a new bibliometric approach for measuring academic freedom.
 Recent survey results on the perception of academic freedom by researchers are presented and a new monitoring approach on the European level is discussed.
 We also look at the political implications and courses of action that could or should follow from these insights.